darsain/node-gcc/README.md

 All options are passed as keys in an options object.

-If an option is a flag with no input value, just pass `true` as an option value:
+If an option is a flag with no input value, pass `true` as an option value:

 ```js
 compiler.compile('example.js', 'result.js', {